 Storm Spotting Trips

-Maps of my storm spotting trips.
+Maps of my storm spotting trips (including radar animations in some cases).
 Full sized storm scenes are stored in my "Storms" photo album.
-Also included are Severe Thunderstorm Event Archive entries in cases of severe thunderstorm activity or otherwise if available Mesoscale Discussion entries issued by the Storm Prediction Center that capture attributes:
+Also included are footnotes with links to Severe Thunderstorm Event Archive entries in cases of severe thunderstorm activity or otherwise if available Mesoscale Discussion entries issued by the Storm Prediction Center that capture attributes:

 About Storm Spotting